Jasieczk/CHUNGUS/README.md

 You can configure your controller to pause control when labeling is being done.
 The `chungus_traversability_predictor.py` node will set `controller_paused_param` to True when annotations are being provided (and will set it to False after annotations are provided).
 This can be used by your controller to, for example, pause control during annotation.

 CHUNGUS can be configured to only perform novelty detection when control is active by appropriately configuring the relevant rosparam.
 To do this, set the `controller_active_param` (default value is `/controller_active`) appropriately in the configuration file.
 Then, set this to true when the controller is active.
-If `use_novelty_only_on_control_active=True` for CHUNGUS, then it will check the `controller_active_param` ros parameter and only do novelty detection (which can be used to trigger new annotations) when the controller active parameter is set to true (so this parameter could be set to false if you wish to disable detection of novel images for HiL annotation).
+If `use_novelty_only_on_control_active=True` for CHUNGUS, then it will check the `controller_active_param` ros parameter and only do novelty detection (which can be used to trigger new annotations) when the controller active parameter is set to true (so this parameter could be set to false if you wish to disable detection of novel images for HiL annotation when a controller is not being used).
+For an example of how this can be integrated into a controller, look at the `simple_controller.py` file.
+The `hil_chungus.launch` shows this behavior of only running novelty detection when navigating to a goal; however, this can be changed in the config file if desired.

 ## Running the offline training / embedding generation code